-- 10.1 This Initial Heritage Appraisal has been prepared on behalf of the Varrier-Jones Foundation to identify heritage assets, in and around the site, and to inform the design of proposals for potential development on Site A at Papworth Everard, Cambridgeshire. - 10.2 As a result of the initial assessment of the site, a series of parameters have been set out from which the design team can being to develop a response that accounts for the contribution made by the site to the various built assets around it.
-It is likely that development on certain areas of the site may result in potential harm to the significance of heritage assets, and great care will be required to mitigate such impacts through the location, form, scale and design of the proposals as they emerge. - 10.3 In order to accord with the provisions of the 1990 Act, great weight will be attached to the objective of preserving the settings of listed buildings and other impacts arising would need to be clearly outweighed by public benefits arising from proposals. - 10.4 At this early stage, if masterplanning is informed by the content of this initial appraisal and the parameters set, there is potential that impacts would be at the level of low to medium adverse, being "less than substantial" harm in terms of the policies of the NPPF although it is not possible to define any more precisely the levels of impact at this stage until more detail is available. - 10.5 It would be our intention to continue to advise the design team through the development of the scheme to ensure that the principles laid out in this document are fully considered and developed in forward master planning and detailed design. - 10.6 The result of this iterative and informed design approach will be that the aspects of heritage impact will be fully addressed through the design process, with the intention to ensure that the provisions of the relevant legislation are satisfied, and that national and local policies are adhered to.
+- 10.1 This Initial Heritage Review has been prepared on behalf of The Varrier-Jones Foundation to identify heritage assets around the proposed allocation site, and to inform the design of proposals for potential development on Site B at Papworth Everard. - As a result of the initial assessment of the site, it is considered that there will be no impact on the surrounding assets resulting from the use of the site as a recreational ground associated with the adjacent school. - However, it would be our intention to continue to advise the design team through the development of the scheme to ensure that the principles laid out in this document are fully considered and developed in forward master planning.
+The result of this iterative and informed design approach will be that the aspects of heritage impact will be fully addressed through the design process, with the intention to ensure that the provisions of the relevant legislation are satisfied, and that national and local policies are adhered to.